clubpenguinadvanced/dash/README.md

 # dash
-Custom Version of <a href="https://github.com/solero/dash">dash</a> for use with Club Penguin Advanced servers.
+Custom version of <a href="https://github.com/solero/dash">dash</a> for use with Club Penguin Advanced servers.